Natasya-Mathein/Election-Analysis/README.md

 ### Summary

 ##### There were 369,711 total votes

+##### There were 3 Counties:
+* Jefferson county had 10.5% of the votes and 38,855 number of votes
+* Denver county had 82.8% of the votes and 306,055 number of votes
+* Arapahoe county had 6.7% of the votes and 24,801 number of votes

+The largest county turnout was Denver county

 ##### There were 3 candidates:
 * Charles Casper Stockham
 * Diana DeGette